taurusxin/Coffer/README.md

 # Coffer

-A mobile app to record caffeine intake
+## Introduction

+This is a mobile app that tracks users' daily coffee consumption and records caffeine levels.
+Adults should not consume more than 300 mg of caffeine per day.
+The program has built-in coffee brands and their data, and the database can be updated through the Internet or automatically.

-Avaliable at Testflight
+Avaliable at Apple TestFlight.